Empirical Exploration of Zone-by-zone Energy Flexibility: a Non-intrusive Load Disaggregation Approach for Commercial Buildings: Load disaggregation method

+\paragraph{Illustration of the mismatched cooling load issue using on-site data} We call $q_{b,t}$ the cooling load of a target building at time $t$.
+We define the coil cooling load of AHU $i$ at time $t$ as

-where $DAT_{t}^{i}$ and $MAT_t^i$ are measurements for AHU $i$'s discharge and ``mixed'' (entry) temperatures, respectively, $v_{c,t}^i=\sum_{j=1}^N v_{z,t}^{i,j}$ is the sum of the volumetric flow rates of air measured at the entrance to each zone $j$ served by AHU $i$, and $c$ and $\rho$ denote the specific heat capacity and density of air.
+where $DAT_{t}^{i}$ and $MAT_t^i$ are the measured discharge and ``mixed'' (entry) temperatures for AHU $i$, respectively, $v_{c,t}^i=\sum_{j=1}^N v_{z,t}^{i,j}$ is the sum of the volumetric flow rates of air measured at the entrance to each zone $j$ served by AHU $i$, and $c$ and $\rho$ denote the specific heat capacity and density of air.
 We define the space air cooling load of zone $j$ served by AHU $i$ at time $t$ as

-where we additionally use measurements for zone $j$'s indoor air temperature $IAT_{z,t}^{i,j}$.
-We use the subscripts $c$ and $z$ to denote cooling coil and zone-level quantities, respectively.
+where we additionally use measurements for indoor air temperature of zone $j$, $IAT_{z,t}^{i,j}$.
+We use the subscripts $c$ and $z$ to denote cooling coils and zones, respectively.

-Illustrative data are shown in \Cref{fig: different levels of cooling loads} for one of the target buildings' measured cooling load $q_{b,t}$ (blue), the same building's aggregate AHU cooling load $\sum_{i=1}^M q_{c,t}^i$ (orange), and the building's aggregate space cooling load $\sum_{i=1}^M \sum_{j=1}^N q_{z,t}^{i,j}$ (black).
+Illustrative data are shown in \Cref{fig: different levels of cooling loads} for one of the measured cooling load of target buildings $q_{b,t}$ (blue), the same building's aggregate AHU cooling load $\sum_{i=1}^M q_{c,t}^i$ (orange), and the building's aggregate space cooling load $\sum_{i=1}^M \sum_{j=1}^N q_{z,t}^{i,j}$ (black).
 The mismatch between these three lines can partly be assigned a physical interpretation and partly be explained by measurement error.
 We develop data-driven regression models in the next section to fill the two gaps, from $\sum_{i=1}^M \sum_{j=1}^N q_{z,t}^{i,j}$ to $\sum_{i=1}^M q_{c,t}^i$ and from $\sum_{i=1}^M q_{c,t}^i$ to $q_{b,t}$ based on historical data and modeling assumptions.

-In addition to the thermal energy consumed in the cooling coils, the building air conditioning systems use electrical energy to power the supply air fans.
-Since the supply air fans are not sub-metered in the testbed, energy performance models of supply fans are also needed to estimate the power consumption of fans.